Agazoth/agazoth.github.io/_posts/2018-04-22-welcome-to-jekyll.markdown

     525      41   101308      47988      17,94   6544   4 powershell
 {% endhighlight %}

-Getting this fra was as hard a journey as any other involving getting to know new concepts and new notations.
+Getting this far was as hard a journey as any other involving getting to know new concepts and new notations.

 I had a detour around a local Jekyll server.
 Since I work on a Windows 10 machine, that involved installing Debian on the Linux Subsystem.
 The [guide](https://jekyllrb.com/docs/windows/) for that, which I found after installing Debian, is actually quite exact.
 It starts with "is not officailly supported on Windows" disclaimer and continues with YOU SHOULD USE UBUNTU - Dang!